 - an experimental plant laboratory and greenhouse facility (200 m2) at KIT/IMK-IFU for controlled manipulation experiments of climatic stressors (e.g., heat, drought, ozone) on the physiology of plants (including VOC emission).
 Whole plants (including trees up to 4 m high) or SoilCan lysimeters can be deployed and controlled in four separate chambers equipped with a range of analytical instruments (including PTR-MS);

 - the Environmental Research Station UFS “Schneefernerhaus” (Mt.
 Zugspitze), a centre for altitudinal, climate and environment research in Bavaria, with its DIAL-H2O and Raman-H2O/thermal LIDAR facilities for tropospheric and stratospheric profiles of water vapour and temperature.

 - Several mobile facilities equipped with remote sounding systems (SODAR, LIDAR, FTIR, DOAS) are available for determining atmospheric trace constituents and the wind field.
-Last, but not least, an ultra-light aircraft equipped with miniaturized instruments to measure environmentally relevant parameters is employed and has proved to be an excellent instrument for air quality measurements in air layers close to the ground.

 These infrastructures are open to scientists from Germany, Europe, and world-wide.